MargotCha/HDdiesel-prospective-scenarios/README.md

 Here we do not modify the technosphere using specific keywords of premise, but we perform the modifications later using inventory matrices.
 As shown in the [Integrated-LCA repository](https://github.com/MargotCha/Integrated-LCA-master) and the IntLCA package that can be installed through [pypi](https://pypi.org/project/IntLCA-dev/).

+Despite the usage for trucks this package can be used in any othe application that requires synthetic diesel pathways.

 Flow diagram
 ------------